dcsan/storydata/README.md

 At this point someone will check your changes, and merge into the "master" branch and then we can publish a new version of the Bot!

+Another reason for doing PRs is to check for conflicts.
+If you're working on a story and both of you edit the same file at the same time, often Github can just "merge" these changes.
+But sometimes if you edit eg the exact same line, github will flag this as a conflict, so you have to manually fix this before merging.
+This is a whole topic to itself though.

 ### VSCode Plugins

 VS code has a number of 'plugins' to make editing more convenient.